archetype-themes/plugin-theme-component/docs/Growing-Your-Collection.md

-# Archie Collections - User's Guide
+# Growing Your Collection

-An Archie Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Snippet-Components.md)  in the form of child repositories in their respective namespaces.
+A Components Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Snippet-Components.md)  in the form of child repositories in their respective namespaces.